Move back one step Move forward one step Show themes of website

 Aarts, Bas and April McMahon (eds) 2006.
 The Handbook of English Linguistics.
 Oxford: Blackwell.

 Algeo, John (ed.)
 2001.
 English in North America.
 Cambridge History of the English Language, Vol. 6.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Ans van Kemenade and Bettelou Los (eds) 2006.
 The Handbook of the History of English.
 Oxford: Blackwell.